jgeller112/Disfluency_Ms/README.md

 ## Video Tutorial

-Here is a video tutorial showing an example of how to reproduce this manuscript set up enviorment.
+Here is a video tutorial showing an example of how to reproduce a manuscript using Nix/Rix

 [![Reproduce Manuscript with Nix/Rix](https://img.youtube.com/vi/nb9NfGfwAwc/0.jpg)](https://www.youtube.com/watch?v=nb9NfGfwAwc)